eduMFA/eduMFA/doc/installation/database.rst

 MariaDB
 ^^^^^^^

-MariaDB (also with Galera) is supported in version 11.8.
+MariaDB (also with Galera) is supported in version 11.8 and 12.3.
 Other versions may work too but are not tested.

 Notes: